TrudAX/denistrunin-blog/src/posts/xpptools-devfindim/index.md

 ![](DEVDimensionHelperClass.png)

-As you see, no new code exists, all these just references(or small wrappers) to the standard classes.
+As you see, there is no new code, all these it's just references(or small wrappers) to the standard classes.
 These methods will cover typical project requirements, if you need more, you can add them to this class.

-The idea is to use this class as a starting point for any dimension related question on the project(even before google something).
+The idea is to use this class as a starting point for any dimension related question on the project(even before Googling something).
 You get some dimension related question, you check this class, if there is no answer in it, research how to do this task and update the class with the solution(either in form of new methods or just references to existing objects).

 ## Summary